Revlimid Side Effects

 Applies to lenalidomide: oral capsule

-Along with its needed effects, lenalidomide (the active ingredient contained in Revlimid) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, lenalidomide (the active ingredient contained in Revlimid) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking lenalidomide:More common
+If any of the following side effects occur while taking lenalidomide, check with your doctor immediately:More common

 - Black, tarry stools